-(c-10) A certified registered nurse anesthetist provides anesthesia services in a dental office shall enter written collaborative into а agreement with an the physician licensed to anesthesiologist or practice medicine in all its branches or the operating dentist performing the procedure.
+(c-10) A certified registered nurse anesthetist who provides anesthesia services in a dental office shall enter written collaborative agreement with anesthesiologist or the physician licensed to practice medicine in all its branches or the operating dentist performing the procedure.
 The agreement shall describe the working relationship of the certified registered nurse anesthetist and dentist and shall authorize the categories of care, treatment, or procedures to be performed by the certified registered nurse anesthetist.
-In a collaborating dentist's office, the certified registered nurse anesthetist may only provide those services that the operating dentist with the appropriate permit is authorized to provide pursuant to the Illinois Dental Practice Act and rules adopted thereunder.
-For anesthesia services, an anesthesiologist, physician, operating dentist shall participate through discussion of and agreement with the anesthesia plan and shall remain physically
+In a collaborating dentist's office, the certified registered nurse anesthetist may only provide those services that the operating dentist with the appropriate permit is authorized to provide pursuant Illinois Dental Practice Act and rules adopted thereunder.
+For anesthesia services, an anesthesiologist, physician, or operating dentist shall participate through discussion of and agreement with the anesthesia plan and shall remain physically present and be available on the premises during the delivery of anesthesia services for diagnosis, consultation, and treatment of emergency medical conditions.
+A certified registered nurse anesthetist may select, order, and administer medication, including controlled substances, and apply appropriate medical devices for delivery of anesthesia services under the anesthesia plan agreed with by the

+1 operating dentist.

-- present and be available on the premises during the delivery of anesthesia services for diagnosis, consultation, and treatment of emergency medical conditions.
-A certified registered nurse anesthetist may select, order, and administer medication, including controlled substances, and apply appropriate medical devices for delivery of anesthesia services under the anesthesia plan agreed with by the operating dentist. - (c-15) An advanced practice registered nurse who had a written collaborative agreement with a podiatric physician immediately before the effective date of Public Act 100-513 may continue in that collaborative relationship or enter into a new written collaborative relationship with a podiatric physician under the requirements of this Section and Section 65-40, as those Sections existed immediately before the amendment of those Sections by Public Act 100-513 with regard to a written collaborative agreement between an advanced practice registered nurse and a podiatric physician. - (d) A copy of the signed, written collaborative agreement must be available to the Department upon request from both the advanced practice registered nurse and the collaborating physician, dentist, or podiatric physician. - (e) Nothing in this Act shall be construed to limit the delegation of tasks or duties by a physician to a licensed practical nurse, a registered professional nurse, or other persons in accordance with Section 54.2 of the Medical Practice Act of 1987.
-Nothing in this Act shall be construed to limit
+- (c-15) An advanced practice registered nurse who had a written collaborative agreement with a podiatric physician immediately before the effective date of Public Act 100-513 may continue in that collaborative relationship or enter into a new written collaborative relationship with a podiatric physician under the requirements of this Section and Section 65-40, as those Sections existed immediately before the amendment of those Sections by Public Act 100-513 with regard to a written collaborative agreement between an advanced practice registered nurse and a podiatric physician. - (d) A copy of the signed, written collaborative agreement must be available to the Department upon request from both the advanced practice registered nurse and the collaborating physician, dentist, or podiatric physician. - (e) Nothing in this Act shall be construed to limit the delegation of tasks or duties by a physician to a licensed practical nurse, a registered professional nurse, or other persons in accordance with Section 54.2 of the Medical Practice Act of 1987.
+Nothing in this Act shall be construed to limit the method of delegation that may be authorized by any means, including, but not limited to, oral, written, electronic, standing orders, protocols, guidelines, or verbal orders. - (e-5) Nothing in this Act shall be construed to authorize an advanced practice registered nurse to provide health care

-- 1 the method of delegation that may be authorized by any means, - 2 including, but not limited to, oral, written, electronic, - 3 standing orders, protocols, guidelines, or verbal orders. - 4 (e-5) Nothing in this Act shall be construed to authorize - 5 an advanced practice registered nurse to provide health care - 6 services required by law or rule to be performed by a - 7 physician.
-The scope of practice of an advanced practice - 8 registered nurse does not include operative surgery.
-Nothing in - 9 this Section shall be construed to preclude an advanced - 10 practice registered nurse from assisting in surgery , including - 11 those acts to be performed by a physician in Section 3.1 of the - 12 Illinois Abortion Law of 2019. - 13 (f) An advanced practice registered nurse shall inform each - 14 collaborating physician, dentist, or podiatric physician of - all collaborative agreements he or she has signed and provide a - 16 copy of these to any collaborating physician, dentist, or - 17 podiatric physician upon request. - 18 (g) (Blank). - 19 (Source: P.A.
-99-173, eff.
-7-29-15; 100-513, eff.
-1-1-18; - 20 100-577, eff.
-1-26-18; 100-1096, eff.
-8-26-18; 101-13, eff. - 21 6-12-19.) - 22 (225 ILCS 65/65-43) - 23 (Section scheduled to be repealed on January 1, 2028) - Sec.
+- services required by law or rule to be performed by a physician, including those acts to be performed by a physician in Section 3.1 of the Illinois Abortion Law of 2021.
+The scope of practice of an advanced practice registered nurse does not include operative surgery.
+Nothing in this Section shall be construed to preclude an advanced practice registered nurse - 8 (f) An advanced practice registered nurse shall inform 9 each collaborating physician, dentist, or podiatric physician 10 of all collaborative agreements he or she has signed and 11 provide a copy of these to any collaborating physician, 12 dentist, or podiatric physician upon request. - 13 (g) (Blank). - 14 (Source: P.A.
+100-513, eff.
+1-1-18; 100-577, eff.
+1-26-18; - 15 100-1096, eff.
+8-26-18; 101-13, eff.
+6-12-19.) - 16 (225 ILCS 65/65-43) - 17 (Section scheduled to be repealed on January 1, 2028) - 18 Sec.
 65-43.
-Full practice authority. - 25 (a) An Illinois-licensed advanced practice registered
+Full practice authority.